vishalagrawalit/50Tasks/README.md

-# 50DaysofCode
+# 50Task
-50DaysOfCode is the perfect companion to take the 50 days of code challenge and be successful.
+50Task is the perfect companion to take the 50 code challenges and be successful.

 |          Task Number            |                       Task Name                 |                Tools Used                                            |                                     Task Details & Links                                       |    Status  |
 |----------------------|------------------------------|---------------------------------------------------------------------------------------------------------------------------|------------------------------------------------|-----------------------|